reactjs/de.react.dev/content/docs/components-and-props.md

 ## Komponenten zusammensetzen {#composing-components}

-Components can refer to other components in their output.
+Komponenten können bei ihrer Ausgabe auf andere Komponenten verweisen.
 This lets us use the same component abstraction for any level of detail.
 A button, a form, a dialog, a screen: in React apps, all those are commonly expressed as components.

-For example, we can create an `App` component that renders `Welcome` many times:
+Zum Beispiel können wir die `App` Komponente mehrere Male `Welcome` rendern lassen:

 ```js{8-10}
 function Welcome(props) {